Agent Builder is in beta. Some features are still in development and are subject to change.

 1

-Add the UI trigger element to the canvas
+Add the UI trigger block to the canvas

 2

-Click on the UI Trigger element you just added to open its settings.
+Click the UI trigger block you just added to edit its settings.
+Update the following settings:

-Under Event type, select wf-click.
-This triggers the blueprint when the user clicks the Summarize button in the UI.
+• Event type: wf-click.
+This triggers the blueprint when the user clicks the Generate summary button in the UI.

 The block should now look like this: